-ANSC 3012 Fundamentals of Biotechnology
+Fundamentals of Biotechnology

-This course will familiarise students with the basic concepts used in plant and animal biotechnology.
-The course will include the principles and methods used for manipulating and measuring the activities of plant and animal cells.
+This module will familiarise students with the basic concepts used in plant and animal biotechnology.
+The module will include the principles and methods used for manipulating and measuring the activities of plant and animal cells.
 This will include chromosomes, the structure and properties of nucleic acids, DNA repair and replication, RNA transcription, protein translation, the genetic code, manipulation of DNA (including cloning), nucleic acid modification and nucleic acid measurement techniques (including PCR).

-ANSC 4101 Advanced Beef Production
+Advanced Beef Production

-This course addresses current changes in beef production practices as affected by developments in science and technology relating to all aspects of production and evolving market demands.
+This module addresses current changes in beef production practices as affected by developments in science and technology relating to all aspects of production and evolving market demands.
 Specific areas dealt with include: (i) veal production; (ii) cereal beef; (iii) bull beef; (iv) cull cows and replacement strategies; (v) manipulation of growth and efficiency; and (vi) update on nutritional and metabolic problems.

-ANSC 4102 Advanced Dairy Production
+Advanced Dairy Production

-This course develops selected topics from the Dairy Husbandry section of ANSC 4001 Animal Husbandry IV, which is a prerequisite.
+This module develops selected topics from the Dairy Husbandry section of ANSC 4001 Animal Husbandry IV, which is a prerequisite.
 Topics selected usually include grassland management, concentrate feeding, dairy breeding, economics/management and diseases/disorders.
-The course includes a project usually based on a case study of a dairy farm
+The module includes a project usually based on a case study of a dairy farm.

-ANSC 4103 Advanced Sheep Husbandry
+Advanced Sheep Husbandry

-This elective covers in greater depth the areas covered in the core course and also includes new topics.
+This elective covers in greater depth the areas covered in the core module and also includes new topics.
 The major components include energy and protein nutrition, sheep production in northern Europe and in the Mediterranean areas, store lamb finishing, breeding from ewe lambs, intensive lamb production, ingredients used in sheep rations and wool growth, wool faults and characteristics.

-ANSC 4104 Advanced Swine Production
+Advanced Swine Production

-This course will deal more comprehensively with the science and practice of pig production than what is studied in the core course.
-This course will also address areas which are not covered in the core course as well as dealing with changes in swine production as affected by development in research relating to all aspects of pig production.
+This module will deal more comprehensively with the science and practice of pig production than what is studied in the core module.
+This module will also address areas which are not covered in the core module as well as dealing with changes in swine production as affected by development in research relating to all aspects of pig production.

-ANSC 4105 Applied Animal Physiology
+Applied Animal Physiology

-This course deals with aspects of applied reproductive technology in farm animals, examining means of improving reproductive efficiency.
+This module deals with aspects of applied reproductive technology in farm animals, examining means of improving reproductive efficiency.
 A literature review and seminar will account for 75% of the marks.

-ANSC 4106 Equine Husbandry
+Equine Husbandry

-This course is designed to give the student a basic understanding of horse production in Ireland.
-The topics covered in the course are: evolution of the horse; development of the horse in Ireland; anatomy of skeletal and digestive systems; systems of horse production; nutrition and feeding of horses; grassland management for horses; housing for horses; reproduction and breeding management; artificial insemination and embryo transfer; dentition and ageing; the sport horse industry; marketing the Irish horse.
+This module is designed to give the student a basic understanding of horse production in Ireland.
+The topics covered in the module are: evolution of the horse; development of the horse in Ireland; anatomy of skeletal and digestive systems; systems of horse production; nutrition and feeding of horses; grassland management for horses; housing for horses; reproduction and breeding management; artificial insemination and embryo transfer; dentition and ageing; the sport horse industry; marketing the Irish horse.

-ANSC 4107 Feed Formulation and Quality Control
+Feed Formulation and Quality Control

-This course deals with the compound feed industry in Ireland, dealing with aspects such as the structure of the compound feed industry, raw materials, formulation of rations, legislation governing ration formulation, quality control/assurance and plant layout and design.
+This module deals with the compound feed industry in Ireland, dealing with aspects such as the structure of the compound feed industry, raw materials, formulation of rations, legislation governing ration formulation, quality control/assurance and plant layout and design.
 While Animal Nutrition I is not an absolute prerequisite, it is strongly recommended.

-ANSC 4109 Animal Behaviour & Welfare
+Animal Behaviour & Welfare

-As for the Animal Behaviour and Welfare sections of ANSC 4002 Animal Husbandry V. Behaviour of the newborn, acquired or innate behaviour, social, sexual aggressive, ingestive and other forms of behaviour.
+Behaviour of the newborn, acquired or innate behaviour, social, sexual, aggressive, ingestive and other forms of behaviours.
 Factors affecting behaviour and the role of behaviour in animal production.
 Definition of animal welfare.
 Areas of concern.
 Transport of animals.
 Role of behaviour/abnormal behaviour in assessing welfare.

-ANSC 4113 Elective Project I
+Elective Project I

-ANSC 4114 Elective Project II
+Elective Project II

-ANSC 4115 Applied Biotechnology
+Applied Biotechnology